new student hub 2

 AppsAnywhere provides access to curriculum software such as ArcGIS, EndNote, Matlab, Mendeley, Nvivo, SPSS and Stata.
 It also hosts Group Manager, and Virtual Desktop environments which Mac devices can connect to and stream from.

 The service provides around 180 applications used for teaching, with most apps also being available on personal devices as well as University devices.
 Availability of applications depends on factors like licensing restrictions, device type, operating system and location.
-You will see different apps automatically available\unavailable depending on whether you \ your device meet the app requirements to be able to use it.
+You will see different apps are automatically shown as available\unavailable depending on whether you or your device meet the app requirements to be able to use it.

 Students can borrow laptops from the self-service LapSafe lockers in Whiteknights Library.
 The process is quick and simple, allowing easier access for students to borrow laptops for a short term for University work.